Wellington Park

 Wellington Park is a protected area which encompasses kunanyi / Mount Wellington and surrounds near Hobart, Tasmania.
 There are numerous hiking and mountain bike tracks within the park of varying difficulty.

 Protection

 Although it carries the same status as a national park (IUCN protected area category II), it cannot technically be reserved as a national park because it contains private land.

 Management

-Wellington Park is administered by the Wellington Park Management Trust, established in 1993, whose members include: Hobart and Glenorchy City Councils, Tasmania Parks and Wildlife Service, DPIPWE, TasWater, and Tourism Tasmania.
+Wellington Park is administered by the Wellington Park Management Trust, established in 1993, whose members include: Hobart and Glenorchy City Councils, Tasmania Parks and Wildlife Service, Department of Natural Resources and Environment, TasWater, and Tourism Tasmania.
 The Wellington Park Management Trust is outlined in the Wellington Park Act 1993.